 Also call your doctor at once if you have:

 heart problems - swelling, rapid weight gain, feeling short of breath;

 low blood cell counts - fever, swollen glands, stomach pain, cough, runny nose, joint pain, mouth sores, skin sores or rash, easy bruising, unusual bleeding;

-signs of hepatitis - right-sided upper stomach pain, vomiting, loss of appetite, yellowing of your skin or eyes, and not feeling well;
+liver problems - nausea, vomiting, stomach pain, tiredness, loss of appetite, yellowing of your skin or eyes, dark urine;

 signs of shingles - flu-like symptoms, tingly or painful blistering rash on one side of your body; or